wqking/metapp/readme.md

 [//]: # (Auto generated file, don't modify this file.)

-# metapp -- C++ library for runtime reflection and meta types
+# metapp -- C++ library for runtime reflection, introspection and meta types
 <!--begintoc-->
 * [Highlight features](#a2_1)
 * [Facts and features](#a2_2)